bappyBDN/Smart_Office_Monitor/README.md

 In the future, this system can be improved by adding:

 - Real ESP32 hardware connection
+- Mobile app
 - User login system
+- Voice command
+- Email alert
-- Mobile app
+- SMS alert
 - More rooms and devices
 - Replace JSON storage with a cloud database
-- Email alert
-- SMS alert
-- Voice command support

 ---